Police chief: Multiple shooters in Sacramento mass shooting | Law-Order

 “This morning our city has a broken heart,” Sacramento Mayor Darrell Steinberg said. ''We don't know all the facts but we know there were mass casualties in a very short amount of time.”
 Officers were patrolling the area near the shooting site two blocks from the Capitol at about 2 a.m. when they heard gunfire and rushed to the scene, Lester told reporters.
 They found a large crowd gathered and six people dead in the street.

-Twelve other people were also shot and wounded in the melee and at least four of them suffered critical injuries, officials said.
-Authorities recovered “at least one firearm” from the scene, a police statement said, and officials urged witnesses or anyone with recordings of the shooting to contact police.
+Twelve other people were also shot and wounded in the melee and at least four of them suffered critical injuries, said officials.
+Police urged witnesses or anyone with recordings of the shooting to contact police.
 “We're asking for the public's help in helping us to identify the suspects in this,” Lester said.

 Pop duo Aly & AJ performed Saturday at Sacramento's Crest Theatre and their tour bus was caught in the gunfire, the musicians said on Twitter.
 No one in their touring group was hurt, the tweet said.